torohill/php-template/README.md

 	<?= static::objRender('Template', array('foo.php'), array('foo'=>'bar')) ?>

-Using `objRender()` instantiates a template of the class specified by the first argument, passes the second argument to the class constructor and assigns the third argument as template variables.
+Using `objRender()` instantiates a template of the class specified by the first argument, passes the second array argument to the class constructor (as individual arguments) and assigns the third argument as template variables.

 	<?= include $this->getFileName('foo.php') ?>